Our Upcoming Races

 Brittney H. - 3:50 pacer

-Brittney began running 10 years ago while she was in college looking for a way to exercise.
-After completing her first half marathon in 2005 and her legs feeling like jello, she couldn't imagine how and why people would ever run double the distance!
-A year later she decided to take the plunge and ran her first full marathon and has now run 18 marathons in her pursuit to complete a marathon in every state.
+Brittney ran her first half marathon in 2005 and afterwards her legs felt like jello, she couldn't imagine how and why people would ever run double the distance!
+A year later she decided to take the plunge and ran her first full marathon and has now run 27 marathons in her pursuit to complete a marathon in every state.

 Al M. - 4:00 pacer